 Okay so this one isn’t exactly a budget option but it is much cheaper to study spanish in Sucre than in other South American cities so it makes for a good investment and is better for the budget overall.
 Some of the most popular schools are Open Spanish (where we studied), Sucre Spanish School and MeGusta Spanish, offering group, semi-private (ideal for a couple or two friends at similar levels and it works out cheaper) or private lessons.

-There are obviously more than 5 things to do in Sucre but if we had to only do five, those would be our top picks.
+There are obviously more than 5 things to do in Sucre but if we had to only do five on a budget, those would be our top picks.
 However if you’re around Sucre for longer and want to do more, here are some other places you should go.

 Have an ice cream from ‘Sucre Heladeria Artesenal’ (Plaza 25 de Mayo) and sit in the main plaza people watching – 16Bs for two large scoops (Try the tratamontana, its lush!)

-Eat at ‘Bienmesabe’ – around 20Bs (Amazing arepas and cachapas.
+Eat at ‘Bienmesabe’ – around 20Bs (Amazing Venezuelan arepas and cachapas.
 Corner of Calles Grau and Potosi)

 Book a table at ‘Cafe Monterosso’ for authentic Italian food and the best tiramisu of your life! – around 30Bs per main course (#70 Calle Padilla, look for a brown door which will be closed with a yellow light above and ring the bell.
 Open from 7pm)

 Maragua Crater (60km from Sucre) Maragua is an impressive geological formation and small, typical Bolivian village.
 Companies around the city sell tours there (we went by bicycle – if you are also cycle touring, or are interested in going, see more photos and read our blog here).
-Sleepy village but with nice scenery and there’s some good hiking options (including a three day ‘Inca Trail’) and dinosaur footprints just out of town.
+Maragua is a sleepy village but with nice scenery and there’s some good hiking options (including a three day ‘Inca Trail’) and dinosaur footprints just out of town.

 Finally, if you need somewhere to stay in Sucre we can’t recommend 7Patas Hostal highly enough.
 It is centrally located only one block from mercado central and two blocks from the main plaza.
 It is quiet enough to do your Spanish homework but social enough that you can have drinks with your new friends in the evening whilst cooking up a storm in the well equipped kitchen.
 The large secure courtyard is ideal if you are travelling by bicycle or moto and if not it’s still awesome because you can chill on the deckchairs soaking up the sun!